kit-data-manager/webpage/_typed-pid-maker/developer_introduction.md

 The Typed PID Maker offers a REST interface to use for other applications.
 The API for a specific instance depends partially on its configuration details.
 Therefore, the best documentation is the one it offers at runtime (openAPI/swagger) at `$domain:$port/swagger-ui.html` (for example <http://localhost:8090/swagger-ui.html>).

 We keep the [API documentation on our webpage](openapi.html) up-to-date, so it should always reflect the API of the newest version.
 Again, note some APIs might not be available depending on the configuration.
+Also, some of the [deployment notes](deployment_notes.html) will be interesting to client developers alike.

 ### Search example